 procedure is the same as before: install the desired pacakge, and upgrade

-the instances with
+the sites with

 Since a number of modules and features of the Enterprise Editions are not available in the Raw Edition, following a changeover there are a couple of points to be aware of.
-The key point is that when creating new instances of Raw Edition or Enterprise Editions different default settings are set.
+The key point is that when creating new sites of Raw Edition or Enterprise Editions different default settings are set.

 6.2.
 Nagios vs. CMC